 Documenting the damage

-In order for your claim to be successful, your insurance company will need full details and evidence of the circumstances surrounding any loss or destroyed items during the flood.
-Therefore, it’s vital to record and retain proof of any damage caused.
+Giving your insurance company full details and evidence of the circumstances surrounding any loss or destroyed items during the flood will help your claim.
+Therefore, it’s important to record and retain proof of any damage caused.

-- Keep a record of everything (letters, emails, calls) relating to your claim, not just with the insurance company but anyone cleaning up or repairing your home.
+Keep a record of everything (including letters, emails and calls) relating to your claim, not just with the insurance company but anyone cleaning up or repairing your home.

-- Keep receipts of all emergency repair work you’ve paid for (e.g. fixing electrical work) so that you can claim back the money.
+Keep receipts of all emergency repair work you’ve paid for (such as electrical work) in case you can claim back the money.